 Speaking of the various models, the V6 is the largest range that Dyson currently manufactures.
 The floor heads, accessories and even filtration system vary depending on which you buy.
-We've compared the V6 models here to help you identify the best option for your home.
+There are also both stick and handheld versions (such as the Dyson V6 Car and Boat).
+We’ve compared the V6 models here to help you identify the best option for your home.

 What is the Dyson V7?